rkr1017/titanic_visualization/README.md

 # titanic_visualization
 Udacity d3 dimple.js visualization project

+link to GitHub repository: https://github.com/rkr1017/titanic_visualization.git

 Summary

 This is an exerpt from Kaggle website.
 The sinking of the RMS Titanic is one of the most infamous shipwrecks in history.
 One of the reasons that the shipwreck led to such loss of life was that there were not enough lifeboats for the passengers and crew.
 Although there was some element of luck involved in surviving the sinking, some groups of people were more likely to survive than others, such as women, children, and the upper-class.
-The goal this visualization is to illustrate the differences between chances of survival for different groups of people based on sex, age and class.
+The goal this visualization is to show that the chances of survival for children, women and upper class passengers were higher than for other groups of people.

 Design